 Valerie De Craene holds a Master in Geography from the University of Ghent, and a teachers’ degree.
 After working as a schoolteacher, Valerie returned to the academic world in 2010 to become a teaching assistant at Leuven University.
 She masters a variety of qualitative, quantitative and cartographic research methods and is editor of the AGORA journal.
 Throughout her research career, Valerie has worked on several applied research projects commissioned by governments and civil society organizations.
 As an activist and scholar, Valerie engages in analyzing contemporary politics of science and is an active member of Flanders’ slow science movement.
 Her research interests include gender, sexuality, and manifestations of difference and inequality in the organization of space more broadly.
 Valerie joined Expeditions in 2017 as a senior researcher, where she currently specializes in participation trajectories.

 Filip Marrécau holds a master in Social Geography for Leuven University.
 Filip has experience in project coordination and research, focused on social planning.
 Besides his cartographic and statistical talent, Filip is renowned for his vivid workshops, focus group sessions and the speed by which he can finish reports.
-He currently carries out the qualitative and participatory research tasks for the project “Planning towards Urban Play-friendly Fabric”, an assignment of the city of Leuven.
+Some of his work for Expeditions can be admired in the qualitative and participatory research project “Planning towards Urban Play-friendly Fabric”, an assignment of the city of Leuven.